 The Health & Safety at Work etc. Act 1974 [HSWA] does not apply to the private owners of spa pools or hot tubs or where there is no financial gain and they are for the exclusive use of the owner, family and occasional guests.
 That said to ensure its safe use, the spa pool or hot tub should be used and maintained in accordance with the manufacturers’ instructions.

 However, domestic type and commercial spa pools or hot tubs used as part of a business activity are certainly subject to the general duties under the HSWA.
 Within commercial settings, there is a higher number of users than for domestic-type spa pools and the number of bathers cannot be clearly anticipated or recorded.
-There is a legal requirement for these systems to be managed and controlled in proportion to the risk and the water hygiene risk assessment should consider the type of system/pool and its use.
+There is a legal requirement for these systems to be managed and controlled in proportion to the risk and Legionella risk assessment should consider the type of system/pool and its use.

 The British and Irish Spa and Hot Tub Association some years ago delivered an article on lessons learnt post the announcement of the £1-milion fine for JTF Warehouse, following the death of two people from Legionnaires’ disease and a further 20 people contracting the disease, citing this as ‘a landmark moment for the hot tub industry in the UK’ and that ‘every reputable hot tub company is aware that these deaths were completely avoidable had JTF Warehouse put in place a robust water hygiene management regime’.

-The HSE’s HSG282 provides excellent guidance on minimising risks whilst using hot tubs and similar equipment.
+The HSE’s HSG282 provides excellent guidance on minimising Legionella risks whilst using hot tubs and similar equipment.
 The guidance is based on the key principles of the COSHH Regulations ‘which provides a framework of duties designed to assess, prevent or control the risks from hazardous substances, including chemicals and biological agents such as legionella and other infectious agents, and take suitable precautions.

 The essential elements are:

-- Water Hygiene risk assessment;
+- Legionella risk assessment;

-- prevent exposure or substitute with a less hazardous substance or process/method, where reasonably practicable;
+- Prevent exposure or substitute with a less hazardous substance or process/method, where reasonably practicable;

-- control exposure if prevention or substitution are not reasonably practicable;
+- Control exposure if prevention or substitution are not reasonably practicable;

-- maintain, examine and test the control measures;
+- Maintain, examine and test the control measures;

-- provide health surveillance of employees, where appropriate.’
+- Provide health surveillance of employees, where appropriate.’

 If you have questions regarding the issues raised above or you would like to speak with one of our consultants please click here to get in touch.